Faculty Interest Groups

 - Brainstorm ideas for reaching your audience

-- Promote the opportunity via email, TLED newsletter, social media and website
+- Promote the opportunity via email, the TLED newsletter, social media and website

 “I enjoyed the opportunity to learn more about what faculty from other disciplines do to integrate ethics into their teaching.”